copy-to-sharath/Finetune-SegFormer/README.md

-# -Finetuning SegFormer on custom Dataset
+# Finetuning SegFormer on custom Dataset

 ## Introduction
 SegFormer is a simple and Efficient Design for Semantic Segmentation with Transformer which unifies Transformers with lightweight multilayer perception (MLP) decoders.